ThomasFercher/legend-design/README.md

 ## Routing
 Custom Routing using the Navigator 2.0 API which supports Web. *RouterProvider* provides static Methods for pushing Pages.
-It gets initalized with your List of prefered Routes (*RouteInfo* Object) and MenuOptions (*MenuOptionHeader* Object).
-The Layout components *FixedSider* and *FixedHeader* will display these MenuOptions accordingly to your selected Layout.
+It gets initalized with your List of prefered Routes (*RouteInfo* Object) and RouteDisplays (*RouteDisplayHeader* Object).
+The Layout components *FixedSider* and *FixedHeader* will display these RouteDisplays accordingly to your selected Layout.

 ### Pages